GarberZach/WebScrapingInvesting/WebScrapingInvesting/README.md

   * data

-     This purpose of this subdirectory is to store csv files that contain: index, sentiment score, datetime
+     This purpose of this subdirectory is to store csv files that contain: index, sentiment score, datetime.
+This information is used in the logic of BackTraderCerebro.py

   * AWS_Handler.py